afred/av_concerns/README.md

 1. Run the engine's installer when generating EngineCart test app

   1. Create a generator for the engine, with at least one method that you can verify has run.
 More methods for setting up a full installation will come later.

+1. Build out the engine's installer

+  1. Add a test to check the FileSet object for methods that come from the module AvConcerns::FileSetBehaviors::hasFfprobe.
+Run the tests and watch it fail.

+  1. Add the AvConcerns::FileSetBehavior::hasFfprobe module to the engine.

+  1. Add the code to the install generator to include the AvConcerns::FileSetBehavior::hasFfprobe module.

+  1. The tests should pass.
+Make it so.